fullon-labs/flon.contracts/docs/04_guides/02_how-to-buy-ram.md

 * You have sufficient token allocated to your account

-* Install the currently supported version of focli
+* Install the currently supported version of fucli

 * Unlock your wallet